UN-OCHA/hpc-content-site/README.md

   custom `alt` text using `tokens` as well and an option to display the image as background for the link, using the `alt` text as text for the link.

-  In the case of GHO, this formatter is used to link placeholder images to `datawrapper` pages.
+  In the case of this site, this formatter is used to link placeholder images to `datawrapper` pages.

 Notes